Leadership

 Key Takeaway

-If your agents can take actions, your leadership team owns the blast radius.
-Treat agent credentials like production deploy keys: scoped, audited, short-lived, and kill-switchable.
+If an agent can take an action, leadership owns the blast radius.
+Treat agent credentials like production deploy keys: tightly scoped, audited, short-lived, and easy to shut off.

-Table 2: A weekly operating dashboard for agentic delivery (what to measure and what to do)
+Table 2: A weekly dashboard for agent-heavy delivery (what to watch and what to do)

 MetricHealthy range (typical SaaS)If it’s trending bad…Leadership action